SaumikDana/Summer-Intern-Siemens/README.md

 ## *FEniCS/dolfin*

 The FEniCS Project is a collection of free and open-source software components with the common goal to enable automated solution of differential equations.
 The components provide scientific computing tools for working with computational meshes, finite-element variational formulations of ordinary and partial differential equations, and numerical linear algebra.

-The FEniCS Project is designed as an umbrella project for a collection of interoperable components.
 The core components include:

 - UFL (Unified Form Language): A domain-specific language embedded in Python for specifying finite element discretizations of differential equations in terms of finite element variational forms.
 - FIAT (Finite element Automatic Tabulator): The finite element backend of FEniCS, a Python module for generation of arbitrary order finite element basis functions on simplices.